szymongalecki/ITU-MiniTwit/dev_notes/Replicas _and_IaaS.md

 - Create keepalived folder
 - Copy keepalived.conf file from host machine to the guest machine from folder second
 - Run the common script
 The machines share a script that runs the same steps for both machines.
 The script:
 - Updates the package lists for available software packages
 - Instals (with yes to any questions) keepalived package
 - Gets the assign-ip script , used for reassigning the reserved ip from main to backup server.
 - Instals (with yes to any questions) python3 package
 - Copies the master.sh form host server to /etc/keepalived/master.sh
 - Changes executable permissions for master.sh and check_containers.sh
-- Starts keepalived service
+- Starts keepalived service, stop and start it again non-daemon mode
 - Starts the docker-compose file for the machine
 The rest of the script is described in a file called virtualization_&_deployment_choice.md.